 If you’re throwing multiple events a year, you probably have a martech stack.
 Salesforce, Marketo, Avalara, Pigeonhole, Stripe, Validar: just a few of the integrations our customers use the most.
 Big or small, everyone has at least a few integrations that are crucial to their events’ success.

 Now, you don’t have to go with Swoogo’s all-integrations-included-pricing model.
-I mean, we recommend it, but there are a few other platforms out there that at least offer a yearly fee that covers all integration use for the whole year.
+I mean, we highly recommend it, but there are a few other platforms out there that at least offer a yearly fee that covers all integration use for the whole year.

 Payment gateways are a different animal.
 Most companies allow you to integrate them for free … and then charge a percentage fee.
 Which means one of two things: either you owe them another payment when your event is over, or that fee gets passed down to your customers.
 We’re not big fans of either of those.

-Your event site is absolutely crucial to your events’ success.
+Your event website is absolutely crucial to your events’ success.
 You really can’t (well, shouldn’t) throw an event without one.
-So if you’re looking to make sure you’re getting the most bang for your buck (and sticking to your approved budget) make sure you know how much it costs, how much work you can do on your own, and what custom work—if any—you’re going to need.
+So if you’re looking to make sure you’re getting the most bang for your buck (and sticking to your approved event budget) make sure you know how much it costs, how much work you can do on your own, and what custom work—if any—you’re going to need.

 Which leads directly to the next tip.